 We only know that we are becoming dehydrated after the process has started

 and we are feeling thirsty.
-Thirst is the first sympton that your body is
+Thirst is the first sympton that your body

-according to our needs at the time so that we do not become thirsty.
+fluids according to our needs at the time so that we do not become thirsty.

 Our Body is About 60% Water.

-That may surprise you, after all your body feels solid and not
+That may surprise you, after all your body feels solid and

 So How Much Water do we Need to Drink.

-Once again the answer is not definitive as we need to take heed of
+Once again the answer is not definitive as we need to take heed

-such things as the day temperature, humidity, our activity level, and
+of such things as the day temperature, humidity, our activity level, and

 any medication that we may be taking.
 Our body loses water every second

-of the day as we breath out moist air, we also perspire and we urinate
+of the day as we breath out moist air, we also perspire and we urinate to

-guidance regarding a drinking regime.
+regarding a drinking regime.